 - Paid subscription plans.
 You offer better conditions for premium users, charging them for it.
 All the main functionality is accessible for everyone, but some exclusive features are only in the paid plans.
 This model fits in well with the two mentioned above.

-You can choose any model out of these three and keep the decent user experience level.
+You can choose any model out of these three and keep a decent user experience level.
 It’s only a matter of correct integration.

-Another thing is application performance.
-Runtime issues are not tolerated in our modern competition-driven world.
+Another thing is the performance of the application.
+Users don’t favor runtime issues in our modern competition-driven world.
 It means the faster and more reliable app is – the better.
-We highly not recommend using questionable tools to develop faster instead of employing a native development cycle.
+We highly don’t recommend using questionable tools.
+Don’t choose to develop faster instead of employing a natural development cycle.
 It won’t pay off upon the launch.